 Your decarbonisation journey starts here

-Welcome to the Hotel Decarbonisation Pathway.
-A collaboration with the industry and endorsed by Hospitality New Zealand, the pathway provides tailored tools and resources to help hoteliers lower your emissions.
+Welcome to the Covered Cropping Decarbonisation Pathway.
+Supported by TomatoesNZ, Vegetables New Zealand and NZ Plant Producers, the pathway provides tailored tools and resources to help vegetable and plant growers lower your emissions.

-This pathway focuses on reducing carbon emissions coming from fossil fuels, which ultimately means reducing the use of natural gas and LPG across the hotel sector.
+This pathway focuses on reducing carbon emissions coming from fossil fuels, which ultimately means reducing the use of coal and gas across the growing process.

 But remember, reducing emissions makes not only good environmental sense, but good business sense too.

 Switching away from fossil fuels can have many benefits for business, beyond reducing greenhouse gas emissions.

 - Cost savings – reduce operating costs through energy efficiency and fuel switching.

 - Social license – improve your reputation with socially responsible consumers and investors.